Casepin

 P. Rajan was a student at the Regional Engineering College, Calicut (now the National Institute of Technology Calicut) during the nationwide Emergency in India (1975–1977), a period in which fundamental rights were suspended and the Kerala Police conducted intensive operations against the Naxal movement.
-According to Wikipedia's account of the case, police in Kerala used the label "Naxal" broadly to target individuals against whom they held grievances, amid a climate of police activism.
+Police in Kerala used the label "Naxal" broadly to target individuals against whom they held grievances, amid a climate of police activism.

 On 1 March 1976, Rajan was arrested by the Kerala Police along with fellow student Joseph Chaaly.
 As later established through a petition in the High Court of Kerala, Rajan was held in police custody at Kakkayam and subjected to torture during interrogation, including a practice known as "uruttal," in which a heavy wooden log is rolled over a victim's body.
 Rajan died as a result of this torture.
 His body was disposed of by police and has never been recovered.